We are huge fans of Macarons, not be confused with Macaroons, and you can make them in every color and flavor under the sun!

 TIP#5: tap the pan hard at least 2-3 times to release the air bubbles.
 This will prevent the tops of your macarons from cracking.

-Bake for 20 mins.
-DO NOT UNDER BAKE, even if they look done!
-Otherwise they will stick to your tray.
-Meanwhile mix the buttercream.
 Whip butter with an electric mixer until pale and fluffy.
-Slowly add sugar.
-Then place sieve on top of a bowl the same size.
+Slowly add sugar and then place the sieve on top of a bowl the same size.

 Reverse cookie shells on their backs, and pipe a small mound of filling on one of them.
-Top with the other shell et Voila!
-If not eating right away, keep refrigerated.
-Get Beths Printable Here
+Top with the other shell and you are done!

 This Food Coloring Chart From Queen shows you how to mix up your favorite colors.
-There are lots of excellent tints that you can pick from.
+There are lots of excellent tints that you can choose from.
 The drops have been added to one cup of buttercream.
-If you are measuring lots of drops use a spoon as follows.
+If you are measuring multiple drops, use a spoon as follows.

 - ¼ tsp Queen Gel Colour = 40 drops Queen Gel Colour = 1 tsp Queen Liquid Colour

 - 1 tube Queen Gel Colour = 2 ¾ tsp